 - Have you already rolled the dice with nasal surgery, but lost?

 If you answered yes to any of the above, read on.
-Endorsed by well-known doctors familiar with ENS, Having Nasal Surgery? will show you how to:
+An award-winning book endorsed by top doctors familiar with ENS, Having Nasal Surgery? will show you how to:

 Avoid becoming an ENS patient.